alkacon/alkacon-oamp/com.alkacon.opencms.formgenerator/readme.txt

 - General comment

 2.0 - April 12th, 2011
 !
-Added Issue #1958: new parameter export.delimiter to define used delimiter in CSV files !
+Fixed Issue #1958: new parameter export.delimiter to define used delimiter in CSV files !
 Added new mechanism to generate form output using StringTemplate, providing better control over generated HTML code

 1.4.3 - Mar, 2011